cflurin/node-red-contrib-ramp-thermostat/README.md

 ### ramp-thermostat
 A Node-RED contrib-node that emulates a thermostat.

-The ramp-thermostat controls a heating-device such a valve depending on the actual input temperature and the target temperature.
+The ramp-thermostat controls an actuator depending on the current input temperature and the target temperature (setpoint).

+### Installation

+Run the following command in your Node-RED user directory - typically `~/.node-red`

+    $ npm install node-red-contrib-ramp-thermostat

+### Configuration

 The target temperature is defined by a profile that provides the value depending on the current time `00:00-24:00`.
 The profile consists of several points whose connections build a sequence of lines.
 The switching moment can be optimized by defining a gradient line like a `ramp`.

-The node provides 3 outputs:
+A profile has at least 2 points and should typically start at 00:00 and end at 24:00.

+### Usage

+This node expects a numeric msg.payload containing the current temperature.
+It will calculate the target temperature depending on msg.payload at the current time and output 3 values:

 * state (boolean)
-* actual temperature
+* current temperature
 * target temperature

-### Installation

-Change directory to your node red installation:

-    $ npm install node-red-contrib-ramp-thermostat

-### Configuration

-Define a profile which consists of up to 10 points.
-A profile has at least 2 points and should typically start at 00:00 and end at 24:00.
-The target temperature is calculated depending on the actual time.
+The state (true/false) is used to control an actuator.
+The current and target temperature outputs can be wired e.g. into a ui_chart node.

 ### Runtime settings